 Avalanche Awareness Course

-This one-day, small ratio, field course focuses on avalanche terrain recognition, hazard management, team communication, travel techniques and companion rescue.
-Full day on the mountain in avalanche terrain.
+This one day field course focuses on avalanche terrain recognition, hazard management, team communication, travel techniques, and companion rescue.
+We will spend a full day on the mountain in avalanche terrain.

-This training is designed for people new to the backcountry or those traveling in the backcountry with no formal avalanche education.
-This course is only a 1 day time commitment for those not able to take the 3 day AIARE level 1 (we still recommend you take this course the following season).
-This course gives you tools to travel in the backcountry with a better awareness of surroundings and the avalanche hazard.
+This training is designed for people new to the backcountry, those traveling in the backcountry with no formal avalanche education, and those who are recreating in terrain adjacent to but not necessarily in avalanche terrain.
+This course is only a one day time commitment for those not able to take the 3 day AIARE Level I; we still recommend you take AIARE Level I if you will be recreating in steeper terrain.
+This course gives you the tools to travel in the backcountry by specifically relating how the terrain you are exploring relates to avalanche hazard.

-We’ll meet early (~7am) on your scheduled date at a coffee shop for 2 hours (presentation and discussion), then carpool to Pikes Peak for a full day field session near and above treeline near avalanche terrain.
+We will meet early (~7am) on your scheduled date at a coffee shop for 1.5 hours (presentation and discussion) and then carpool to Pikes Peak or Hoosier Pass for a full day field session near and above treeline adjacent to avalanche terrain.

 - Glen Cove on Pikes Peak